atomiks/tippyjs-react/README.md

 );
 ```

-Default Tippy is very quick to use and setup and "just works" out of the box.
+Default Tippy "just works" out of the box.

 ### Headless Tippy